 How We Decide Which Votes To Score

-The Scorecard represents the consensus of experts from about 20 respected environmental and conservation organizations who selected the key votes on which members of Congress should be scored.
-LCV scores votes on the most important issues of the year, including energy, global warming, public health, public lands and wildlife conservation, and spending for environmental programs.
+The Scorecard represents the consensus of experts from more than 20 respected environmental, environmental justice, and conservation organizations who select the key votes on which members of Congress should be scored.
+LCV scores votes on the most important issues of the year, including clean air and water, energy, climate change, environmental justice, public health, public lands and wildlife conservation, democracy, worker protection, and spending for environmental programs.
 We would like to thank the dedicated experts who are an integral part of the selection of votes for the Scorecard, including the Board of Directors, the Issues & Accountability Committee, and the Scorecard Advisory Committee.

 How Scores Are Calculated

-Annual scores are based on a scale of 0 to 100 and calculated by dividing the number of pro-environment votes cast by the total number of votes scored.
+Annual scores are based on a scale of 0 to 100 and calculated by dividing the number of pro-environment votes cast by the total number of votes scored except for excused absences.
 Lifetime scores are calculated in the same manner so that each vote counts equally.
 Note that lifetime scores are not the average of annual scores, which would assign different weights to votes since the total number of votes scored varies from year to year.

 A pro-environment vote is delineated by a “check” symbol; an anti-environmental vote is shown as an “x”; and a missed vote or voting “present” is displayed as a “?”, both of which are counted as an anti-environmental vote.
+Starting in the 2019 Scorecard, votes missed by members of Congress due to family and medical leave or disasters are being treated as excused absences, displayed as an “E”, and will not count against a member’s score.
+Votes a given member was ineligible to take, for example after resigning, before being sworn in, or for Delegates, votes not in the Committee of the Whole, are displayed with an “i”.
 The not applicable “N/A” category includes the Speaker of the House who votes only at his or her discretion and members of Congress who were not assigned a score due to illness or death.